gitfineon/windows_hardening/hardening-checklist_win10-home.md

   * [Update &amp; Security](#update--security)
   * [SMB v1](#smb-v1)
   * [Office Hardening](#office-hardening)

-*All of these points are recommendations for private users, e.g. if you do not want to encrypt your partitions, no one forces you to enable Bit Locker for your private computer.*

 The List may be not completly up to date and is not suitable for companies.
 If you search for a Enterprise Checklist, please check out [cisecurity.org](https://www.cisecurity.org/).